dennyc/acts_as_vatable_address/README.md

 Now you can use following instance methods:

+    home_country? # true if domestic address

+    home_country_third_country_territory? # true if domestic address but on a third country territory

-    home_country? # true if a domestic address eu? # true if address is within EU (including home country) eu_without_home_country? # true if address is within EU but abroad third_country? # true for every country outside of EU and for some (tax related) third country territories within the EU
+    home_country_without_third_country_territory? # true if domestic address and outside of a third country territory

+    eu? # true if address is within EU (including home country)

+    eu_third_country_territory? # true if EU address but on a third country territory

+    eu_without_third_country_territory? # true if EU address and outside a third country territory

+    eu_without_home_country? # true if address is within EU but abroad

+    third_country? # true for every country outside of EU

+Please note: 'third country territory' refers to EU VAT regulation only.
+Those rules don't apply to duty concerns.

 Create your documents, accounting data, etc. based on the output of those instance methods.

 There is also a basic `vatable?` method which evaluates the need to claim VAT.

     def vatable?
-      home_country?
+      home_country_without_third_country_territory?
     end

 You might want to customize the rules (e.g. add a VAT number validation) by overwriting the method in your model.